Ibayoussef123/Ibayoussef123/README.md

 # 💫 About Me:
 Hi!
-My name is Imrane Bayoussef, a self-taught data scientist who's passionate about using data to drive business decisions and solve complex problems.
+My name is Imrane Bayoussef, a self-taught data engineer who's passionate about using data to drive business decisions and solve complex problems.

 ## 🌐 Socials: